Skip to main content

 use magnus::{function, prelude::*, Error, Ruby};

-// Function that can fail
+// A function that can fail.

-fn divide(a: f64, b: f64) -> Result<f64, Error> {
+fn divide(ruby: &Ruby, a: f64, b: f64) -> Result<f64, Error> {

 if b == 0.0 {

-"divided by 0"
+Err(Error::new(ruby.exception_zero_div_error(), "divided by 0"))

 } else {